SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/How_to_launch_grid_jobs.md

-See how your jobs are doing(#See-how-your-jobs-are-doing)
+See how your jobs are doing
 --------------------------------------------------------------------------

     jobsub_q -G sbnd --user="$USER"

-Remove a job(#Remove-a-job)
+Remove a job
 --------------------------------------------

     jobsub_rm -G sbnd --jobid=<number of job, can get e.g. from previous question>

-Fetch the log files(#Fetch-the-log-files)
+Fetch the log files
 ----------------------------------------------------------

     jobsub_fetchlog -G sbnd --jobid <job id specified at runtime, e.g. 77457.0@fifebatch2.fnal.gov>

-Launching LArSoft jobs (also in large numbers)(#Launching-LArSoft-jobs-also-in-large-numbers)
+Launching LArSoft jobs (also in large numbers)
 ==============================================================================================================

 To be written.
 Sorry.

-Using `project.py` to launch LArSoft jobs (especially in large numbers)(#Using-projectpy-to-launch-LArSoft-jobs-especially-in-large-numbers)
+Using `project.py` to launch LArSoft jobs (especially in large numbers)
 =============================================================================================================================================================

 `project.py` is a wrapper script that takes a lot of the tedious setup